termsurf/word.surf/readme.md

 ## Motivation

 We are working on a conlang, [Tune](https://github.com/termsurf/tune), and a conscript, [Tone](https://github.com/termsurf/tone), and there's nothing really that nice out there for working on it in public and sharing your creations.
+There are some Facebook groups, and some language websites, but nothing that really aggregates and centralizes all of the language stuff.

 In addition, I personally would like to learn how to communicate in these 7 ancient languages: